HaxeFoundation/hscript/README.md

 You can use `parser.allowTypes` to parse types for local vars, exceptions, function args and return types.
 Types are ignored by the interpreter.

+You can use `parser.allowMeta` to parse metadata before expressions on in anonymous types.
+Metadata are ignored by the interpreter.

 You can use `new hscript.Macro(pos).convert(ast)` to convert an hscript AST to a Haxe macros one.

 Limitations